joschout/tilde/refactor/README.md

 For more up-to-date info, see the source files.

 * evaluation:
-  - abstract TestEvaluator class: used for evaluating a test on an example
+  - TestEvaluator (abstract class): used for evaluating a test on an example

 * example:
   - Example: Container class for an example, storing its data and label (types undefined)

 * leaf_strategy:
-  - abstract LeafStrategy class: used in a leaf node for making a prediction for an example
+  - LeafStrategy (abstract class): used in a leaf node for making a prediction for an example
   - MajorityClassLS: predict for an example the majority class of a leaf
   - LeafBuilder: create a leaf strategy based on the training examples (sorted into a leaf node)

 * split_criterion:
-  - SplitCriterion: Abstract class for calculating a split criterion heuristic using the training examples in a node, split into the subsets of examples satisfying a test and those not satisfying that test.
+  - SplitCriterion (abstract class): Calculates a split criterion heuristic using the training examples in a node, split into the subsets of examples satisfying a test and those not satisfying that test.
   - InformationGain: calculates the information gain (for use as a split criterion)
   - SplitCriterionBuilder: Get a split criterion based on its name as a string.